-While you are welcome to take photos during your visit, please remember that flash photography is not permitted.
+NOTE: While we welcome you to take photos during your visit, please remember that flash photography is not permitted.

 Major General Gordon Granger and 1,800 Union troops arrived in Galveston, Texas on June 18, 1865.
-The next day, June 19, 1865, he issued General Order, No. 3, declaring that the last remaining enslaved people in the United States were finally free – 71 days after the Civil War ended and 2.5 years after the Emancipation Proclamation.
+The next day, June 19, 1865, he issued General Order, No. 3, freeing over 250,000 enslaved people in Texas – 71 days after the Civil War ended and 2.5 years after the Emancipation Proclamation.
+The official end to slavery in the United States happened on December 6, 1865 with the ratification of the 13th Amendment.

 General Order, No. 3 solidified emancipation in the United States and made way for 250,000 people still enslaved to finally gain their freedom.
 June 19, 1865, offered a first to African Americans—a definitive date when freedom was gained.

-Beginning in 1866 newly freed Blacks Texans held parades, gatherings in parks, barbecues, and gave speeches in remembrance of their liberation.
+Beginning in 1866 newly freed Blacks Texans held parades and barbecues, gathered in parks, and gave speeches in remembrance of their liberation.
 These celebrations were referred to as Jubilee Day or Emancipation Day.
 By the 1890s “Juneteenth” was used.

 Juneteenth became more than just a celebration of freedom.
 It became a way for families to reunite; a way for African Americans to organize politically, economically and spiritually; a way to educate and inspire future generation to come; and a way to show their pride, strength and resolve.
 The spirit and tradition of Juneteenth spread beyond the borders of Texas, and other states began recognizing Juneteenth as a holiday.
 From its humble beginnings in Texas, Juneteenth is now celebrated in cities and towns throughout the country.